Google Fiber Privacy Notice

 We may have a record of whether third party permission was required to install Google Fiber equipment for a Google Fiber user, as well as identifiers such as the third party’s name and contact information.

-During the initial provisioning or installation of Google Fiber services, and during any subsequent changes, updates or attempts to resolve issues you bring to our attention, we may access and collect unique device identifiers and other technical information from or about televisions, set-top boxes, computer and network hardware and software, modems, phone boxes, or other systems or devices used in connection with Google Fiber.
+During the initial provisioning or installation of Services, and during any subsequent changes, updates or attempts to improve our delivery of service to you, or resolve issues you bring to our attention, we may access and collect unique device identifiers and other technical information from or about computer and network hardware and software, modems, phone boxes, or other systems or devices used in connection with Services.

 How we use information we collect

-Google Fiber internet: We use the information collected from the use of Google Fiber internet for the following business purposes: network management, security, maintenance or other related purposes outlined in our Network Management Policy, or for legal reasons.
-Technical information (such as device identifiers and IP address) may be associated with the Google Account you use for Google Fiber, but will not be used for any other purpose other than as described above without your consent.
+Google Fiber internet: We use the information collected from the use of Google Fiber internet for the following business purposes: network management, security, maintenance or other related purposes outlined in our Network Management Guide, or for legal reasons.
+Technical information (such as device identifiers, IP address and signal/speed test results) may be associated with the Google Account you use for Google Fiber, but will not be used for any other purpose other than as described above without your consent.
 Other information from the use of Google Fiber internet (such as URLs of websites visited or content of communications) will not be associated with the Google Account you use for Google Fiber, except with your consent or to meet any applicable law, regulation, legal process or enforceable governmental request.

 Customer Proprietary Network Information